kiwitcms/kiwitcms.github.io/content/2025-08-20-self-support-explained.markdown

 from [EthicalAds](https://www.ethicalads.io/) rewards from which are paid out to [opencollective.com/kiwitcms](https://opencollective.com/kiwitcms/transactions) for transparency.

-Docker images from the *Self Support* subscription remove those ads and make the web interface cleaner.
+Container images from the *Self Support* subscription remove those ads and make the web interface cleaner.